AcquahLopid/Emanuels-portfolio/README.md

 ## Description

-This is my hub space for all my work and current contact information for all and any recuiters wanting to get a gist on what projects ive done and what things i can accomplish in the future
+This is my hub space for all my work and current contact information for all and any recuiters wanting to get a gist on what projects ive done and what things I can accomplish in the future.
+I went for a more lighter look as I think its aesthetically pleasing compared to a darker colored contrast.
+I also really love cherry blossoms, they are one of the most beautiful things in the world to me.

 ## Portfolio Designs
 My designs for my portfolio picture,